amaldevelops/tech-lexicon/2-backend-development/database/README.md

 - For New Database : First Create a Database and then set the `DATABASE_URL` in the .env file to point to your new database.
 - Edit prisma/schema.prisma according to the database scheme as required.
 - Use Prisma Migrate to apply your schema and create the tables: `npx prisma migrate dev --name init`
+- Whenever you update your Prisma schema, you will have to update your database schema using either `prisma migrate dev` or `prisma db push`.
+This will keep your database schema in sync with your Prisma schema.
+These commands will also run `prisma generate` under the hood to re-generate your Prisma Client.
 - View data with Prisma Studio: `npx prisma studio`
+- To get started with Prisma Client please refer below

+## Prisma Client Setup

+- To get started with Prisma Client, first install the @prisma/client package: `npm install @prisma/client`
+- Then, run prisma generate which reads your Prisma schema and generates the Prisma Client : `npx prisma generate`
+- You can now import the PrismaClient constructor from the `@prisma/client` package to create an instance of Prisma Client to send queries to your database.
+- When you run prisma generate, you are actually creating code (TypeScript types, methods, queries, ...) that is tailored to your Prisma schema file or files in the prisma directory.
+This means, that whenever you make changes to your Prisma schema file, you also need to update the Prisma Client.
+You can do this by running the `prisma generate` command.